Ptkyr/tex-util/WSL2SETUP.md

 ```
 5. Copy `tex.snippets` to `~/.vim/(bundle/vim-snippets/)?Ultisnips`

 6. Install [`VcXsrv`](https://sourceforge.net/projects/vcxsrv/) and in `xlaunch.exe` check "Disable access control."
-Save this and throw it into `shell:startup`.
+Save the config and throw it into `shell:startup`.
 May also need to let `VcXsrv` through Windows Firewall.

 7. Throw
 ```